-for The main display area will normally display the main menu or the screens of a selected feature of the main menu.
+The instrument cluster display area will normally display the main menu or the screens of a selected feature of the main menu.
 The main display area also displays "pop up" messages that consist of approximately 60 possible warning or information messages.
 These pop up messages fall into several categories: